solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor-frontend.md

 #### 4. `Increment`

-Next, let’s move on the the `useCounterProgramAccount` hook.
+Next, let's move on the the `useCounterProgramAccount` hook.
 As we have earlier already created `program` and `accounts` function in previous hook, we'll call the hooks to access them and not redefine them.